How a Prosecutor Proves a Hit-and-Run Case

 Retain a Defense Lawyer Immediately

 So, you see, it's meant to protect against someone hitting another vehicle and then not financially taking responsibility for it.
-That's why we have the hit and run rules, and if you're charged with a hit and run, you're going to need an attorney right away.
+That's why we have the hit-and-run rules, and if you're charged with a hit-and-run, you're going to need an attorney right away.

 I see all the time that people get involved in some accident, even if they've been rear-ended.
-For some reason — maybe they feel they're intoxicated, perhaps they don't have their driver's license or insurance — they decide to drive away without exchanging information, or they leave the vehicle there and run away — that would also be classified by a hit and run case in Los Angeles County.
+For some reason — maybe they feel they're intoxicated, perhaps they don't have their driver's license or insurance — they decide to drive away without exchanging information, or they leave the vehicle there and run away — that would also be classified as a hit and run case in Los Angeles County.

 Car Accident Causing Property Damage

-The bottom line is you left the scene, so technically, it's still a hit and run.
+The bottom line is you left the scene, so technically, it's still a hit-and-run.
 The issue will be whether or not the prosecutors are going to deal with a case like that or whether the police are going to deal with a case like that.
-So, you now have a pretty good idea of what the police need to prove when it comes to a hit and run.
-They're going to turn the case into the prosecutor, and the prosecutors will decide whether to file the case.
+So, you now have a pretty good idea of what the police need to prove when it comes to a hit-and-run.
+They're going to turn the case in to the prosecutor, and the prosecutors will decide whether to file the case.

 Related: